w3f/Grants-Program/applications/Kaladin.md

 - What need(s) does your project meet?
   Our project meets the needs of cross chain swaps without having to trust an exchange or brokerage.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?
     No, lightning would be closest but they are bitcoin only.

 ## Team :busts_in_silhouette: